cathy-afk/calculator/README.md

 # calculator
-this is a calculator that follows the rules of pemdas and has no paraenthesis :(
+this is a calculator but don't trust it 🙁